 We have analysed the complaints where we’ve supported orthopaedic surgeons, including complaints arising from both the NHS and private practice.
 These were quite varied and sometimes related to multiple concerns.
 Most of the complaints were from patients, but some were from other healthcare professionals.

-The common themes were:
+The common themes included the following:

 Dismissive attitude or rudeness during consultations.